foundry-rs/book/src/reference/cli/anvil.md

       --state <PATH>
           This is an alias for both --load-state and --dump-state.

-          It initializes the chain with the state stored at the file, if it exists, and dumps the chain's state on exit.
+          It initializes the chain with the state and block environment stored at the file, if it exists, and dumps the chain's state on exit.

       --timestamp <NUM>
           The timestamp of the genesis block